softwareprince/egon-browser/components/brave_ads/core/internal/global_state/README.md

 # Global State

-Stores global state for Brave Ads. **DO NOT** add any new global state.
+Stores global state for EgonBrowser Ads. **DO NOT** add any new global state.

 Please add to it!